 Brenntag North America is a popular and reliable distributor of ferric chloride and other chemicals and ingredients.
-We efficiently ship the exact quantity you need directly to your facility no matter where you are in the United States.
+We efficiently ship the exact quantity you need directly to your facility no matter where you are in Canada.

 Various grades of ferric chloride include:

 - FERRIC CHLORIDE 37-42%